 You've done your homework, made all the calculations and know how much money you need to accumulate to be able to retire and live comfortably.
-What now?
-The next step is to take advantage of your employer and get everything you can.
+The next step is to take advantage of your employer and get everything you can from your employer's retirement savings plans.